opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 	 - X axis : immatriculation date, month level
 	 - Y : pie chart, Y axis : count

-Copy and paste the widget code below the other chart.
-Remove the new pasted context declaration, change the context name if needed to plug the chart with the page context.
+- Copy and paste the widget code below the chart.
+- Remove the pasted context declaration
+- Change the context name used in this new chart (if needed).

 We can now use the ``ng-if`` directive on each widget to display one or the other.

-The condition will be, if a refine is applied on the context, show one, or show another.
+The condition will be, `if a refine is applied on the context`, show or hide.
 We saw that the refine list is available in ``context.parameters``.
 As parameters is a key value dictionnary, to get the ``myfield`` refine parameter, we try to access : ``mycontext.parameters['refine.myfield']``

-Applied to our datasets it's looks like this :
+Applied to our dataset it's looks like this :

  .. code-block:: html